pnzrr/docs.keycloakify.dev/styling-custom-extension-page.md

 To account for these cases, Keycloakify supports the ability to add custom pages and configure them such that style preservation is maintained.

-For our example on how to customize this, we will be using Phase Two's otp-form.ftl page.
-Phase Two provides email OTP codes for logging in and as a result has a special page if OTP codes are enabled in the authorization flow. &#x20;
+For our example on how to customize this, we will be using [Phase Two](https://phasetwo.io/)'s [keycloak-magic-link extension](https://github.com/p2-inc/keycloak-magic-link) `otp-form.ftl` page.
+The extension provides email OTP codes for logging in and as a result has a special page if OTP codes are enabled in the authorization flow.

 {% hint style="success" %}
-You can load the extention that you are using in Keycloak container that is started when running `npx keycloakify start-keycloak`.
-Use [the `extensionJars option`](testing-your-theme/in-a-keycloak-docker-container.md).
+You can load the extension that you are using in the Keycloak container that is started when running `npx keycloakify start-keycloak`.
+Use the [`extensionJars option`](testing-your-theme/in-a-keycloak-docker-container.md).
 {% endhint %}

 {% embed url="https://github.com/p2-inc/keycloak-magic-link/blob/main/src/main/resources/theme-resources/templates/otp-form.ftl" %}
-You can find the original .ftl file on Phase Two's github
+You can find the original .ftl file on Phase Two's Github
 {% endembed %}

 The first thing we will do is create the page under the pages directory, our file name in this case will be `OtpForm.tsx` and paste in some starter code including the template.